vatpac-technology/pilot-procedures/docs/flight-planning/flightplansubmission.md

 ## Unrecognised Landing Areas
 If your departure or destination does not have a recognised ICAO code, replace it with `ZZZZ` and include a remark with the position of the landing area.
 It is good practice to include an additional remark detailing the name of the landing area, for use on the radio if required.

+**The format of your remarks field is important.** Ensure that you use the format shown below:

 | Remark Abbreviation | Meaning |
 | --- | --- |
 | `DEP/<position>` | Position of departure aerodrome/landing area |